 - Undergraduate Domestic Students - Identity is verified based on questions asked on the application and documentation required to satisfy admissions requirements.
 Students must provide their legal name, date of birth, and social security number on their application form.
 Prior to the submission of an application, students must certify the information provided is correct.
 Once students submit their application form, they are required to submit additional documents, like official transcripts.
 These transcripts come directly from their high school or college.
 The JSU Admissions office matches the transcript name, date of birth, and the last 4 digits of the applicant’s social security number if provided.

-Once the student is cleared for admission, he/she is entered into the Banner Student Information System.
-Only students entered into the Banner System can access the university’s registration system, campus portal, email system, learning management system, and other university systems.
-In addition to steps taken for all students, the methods below are utilized for students taking online courses.
-These are also available for students taking on campus and blended courses.
+Once the student is cleared for admission, a Banner Learner record is created for the student in the Banner Student Information System.
+Only students with a Banner Learner record entered into the Banner System can access the university’s registration system, campus portal, email system, learning management system, and other university systems.
+In addition to these steps taken for all students, the methods below are utilized for students taking online courses.
+The first step below is utilized for all students.
+The remaining steps are also used primarily for online students, but are also available for students taking on campus and blended courses.

 (1) secure login credentials to the Canvas learning management systems (LMS)